MujyKun/Weverse/README.md

 ### What is it?
 Weverse creates internal cache for the communities a user follows on [weverse.io](https://www.weverse.io/).
-This is a **wrapper** for Weverse's private API, but will be referred to as an API on this repository.
+This is a **wrapper** for Weverse's private API, but may be referred to as an API on this repository.

 ### **[API Documentation](https://weverse.readthedocs.io/en/latest/)**